White House

 “There’s a lot more to it.
 Mr. and Mrs. Rich are wonderful people.”

-“Brad Bauman wrote it,” Butowsky said, referring to a Washington Post op-ed from the Rich family imploring people to stop “politicizing” the murder.
+“Brad Bauman wrote it,” Butowsky said, referring to Washington Post op-ed from the Rich family imploring people to stop “politicizing” the murder.

 “Mr. Rich wants to find out who killed his son,” Butowsky said.